SMALLplayer/smallplayer-image-creator/README.md

 smallplayer-image-creator
 =========================

-To ols to create and write the smallplayer image
+Tools to create and write the smallplayer image